Common emergencies in puppies

 Intussusception is a term meaning that a portion of the intestines has slid into an adjacent section and got stuck, much like sections of a telescope slide into each other.
 It is often very painful and may present as severe abdominal pain and collapse, along with vomiting and diarrhoea.
 Puppies suspected of having this condition should be seen immediately by a vet.

-Due to their size, puppies are a lot more prone to being stepped on or squished beneath falling objects, and are more likely to be seriously injured.
-Puppies feel pain more easily than adult dogs.
+Due to their size, puppies are a lot more prone to being stepped on or squashed beneath falling objects, and are more likely to be seriously injured.
 We would always recommend that a puppy showing any signs of pain, breathing difficulties or behavioural changes after a traumatic incident should be seen by a vet.

 Very small breeds, such as Chihuahuas and Miniature Yorkshire Terriers, have extremely tiny stomachs and when young cannot cope long intervals between meals.
 Low blood sugar (hypoglycaemia) can be life-threatening and manifests as lethargy, weakness and wobbliness (ataxia) with a ‘spaced out’ demeanour or a glassy eyed appearance.
 In severe cases this can progress to collapse, coma, seizures and even death.
 Small puppies should be fed at least every 4 hours, and if displaying the above symptoms, should be given a small amount of honey or powdered sugar straight into the mouth before being taken to a vet for assessment.